huuphuocle/sampling_correlation_matrices/README.md

 From the tables of timing above, we see that each step of Ball Walk and RDHR Walk is faster than Billiard Walk (which is obvious since each step of Billiard Walk is more sophisticated).

 However, we also need to consider the mixing time, i.e., the number of steps to achieve the convergence of Markov random walks.
 This mixing time can be measured by PSRF which, by experiments, is much smaller for Billiard Walk.
 For instance, in high dimension, e.g., $n = 100$, we cannot obtain PSRF < 1.1 by Ball Walk or RDHR Walk even with $10000$ points while Billiard Walk reaches this PSRF with only $1000$ points.

+At the stage of writing this summary, the pull request of my implementation of ReHMC Walk is under review.
+As explained above, the experiments of Gaussian ReHMC Walk give reasonable results.
+However, the Exponential ReHMC Walk still needs to be verified.

 ## V - Further plan